algb12/GraphDS/README.md

 3. The algorithm can now be run using `$a->run(args)`, where `args` are arguments which differ from algorithm to algorithm
 4. Getting the results of an algorithm is done using `$a->get(args)`, where args are arguments which differ from algorithm to algorithm

-The "run-and-get" pragma eases the use of algorithms, as these are the only two public methods an algorithm should have.
-From now on, the documentation will only refer to the arguments the algorithm methods accept.
+The "run-and-get" pragma eases the use of algorithms, as these are the only two public exposed methods an algorithm should have.
+From now on, the documentation will only refer to the those two methods accept.

 ### Writing GraphDS algorithms
 In order to ease the writing of algorithms, PHP's Standard PHP Library (SPL) provides useful helper classes, such as: